Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Once the timer reaches 0, it will send `OnAlarm` with the alarm ID provided.
 The main purpose of this feature is to run script effects after a delay.

+> [!NOTE]
+> In order to repeat for as long as possible, use `--Repeat MAX`.
+> After approximately 5.2 days of uptime, the game's i32 tick counter will overflow, (usually) causing all active alarms to expire. <!-- `kcCGameSystem::mTicksSinceStartup` -->
+> Using `--Repeat MAX` will ensure the alarms last until this 5.2 day limit.
+> New alarms can still be registered and appear to work correctly.
+> To repeat beyond the 5.2 day limit, use `cause=OnAlarm FINISHED` to re-register the alarm once it stops.

 ### TriggerEvent (Both)
 **Summary:** Triggers a named event.
 **Supported Entity Types:** All